Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

 Unflagging Values
 ^^^^^^^^^^^^^^^^^

-With the ``flag`` keyword it is as also possible, to "revoke" or "unflag" a value, that is marked by an other function.
+With the ``flag`` keyword it is as also possible, to `revoke` or `unflag` a flag from a value.
-This way, it is possible to associate flags with complex conditions.
+This way, it is possible to associate flags with conditions determined by other functions.
 For example, if we want to flag all values below a level of `0.5`, but not those that belong to a constant value course, we can achieve that, by combining the ``flag`` and the ``dfilter`` keyword.
-Lets first flag all the data below a level of `0.5`
+Lets first flag all the data below a level of `0.5`:

 .. doctest:: exampleLabel